MangaiT/MangaiT/README.md

 - 👋 Hey there!
-This is Maggy's Git profile!
+This is Maggy's Github profile!
 - ⚡️ Maggy is interested in Big data stuff
 - 🌱 She is a Staff Customer Operations Engineer in Cloudera
-- 📚 She reads novels in the free time
+- 📚 She reads novels in her free time

 <!---
 MangaiT/MangaiT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.